StAResComp/Pure-API-Test/README.md

 # Pure API Test Utility

-A utility for testing the Pure API by making and logging requests and their responses and facilitating their comparison.
+A Bash-based utility for testing the Pure API by making and logging requests and their responses and facilitating their comparison.
 The primary use case is the comparison of request responses before and after a Pure upgrade.

 ## Dependencies